juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/outsiders.md

 ![jedra](/session-reports/assets/images/handouts/jedra-true-form.png)

-> *"As we confronted Jedra, the Master of Mind Control, our thoughts became entwined in its web of deception.
-Its psionic prowess left us helpless, mere pawns in its grand design."*
+> *As we confronted Jedra, the Master of Mind Control, our thoughts became entwined in its web of deception.
+Its psionic prowess left us helpless, mere pawns in its grand design.*

 Quote from the Psionic Codices of Zenira